danieladeeri/Pixel-Art-Maker/README.md

-This is my completed student project based on this  [starter repository](https://github.com/udacity/project-pixel-art-maker-starter).
+This is my completed project based on this  [starter repository](https://github.com/udacity/project-pixel-art-maker-starter).